Some Loci of Rational Cubic Fourfolds: Cubic hypersurfaces in C14

+Let us recall from \cite[Sect.
+4]{Has00} that $\mathcal C_{14}\subseteq \mathcal C$ is defined as the locus of smooth cubic hypersurfaces $X\subset\p^5$ containing a 2-dimensional algebraic cycle $T$ such that $T^2=10$ and $T\cdot h^2=4$, where $h$ is the cycle of a hyperplane section of $X$.
 The locus $\mathcal C_{14}$ is easily seen to be equal to the closure of smooth cubic hypersurfaces in $\p^5$ containing a smooth rational normal scroll of degree 4.
-Indeed if $T\subset X$ is a smooth quartic rational normal scroll, then $T^2=10$ as a cycle on $X$ by the self-intersection formula and $T\cdot h^2=\deg(T)=4$.
+In fact, if $T\subset X$ is a smooth quartic rational normal scroll, then $T^2=10$ by the self-intersection formula and $T\cdot h^2=\deg(T)=4$.

-The rationality of cubic hypersurfaces in $\p^5$ often depends on the fact that they contain a OADP surface, irreducible or reducible.
-Indeed in this case, as it is well known and easy to prove, the cubic hypersurface is birational to the symmetric product of an irreducible OADP surface or to the ordinary product of two distinct irreducible components of a OADP surface, whose {\it secant join} fills the whole space.
-Examples of surfaces with one apparent double point are: smooth rational normal scrolls of degree 4; smooth quintic del Pezzo surfaces; their projective degenerations whose secant variety (or {\it join}) fills the whole space; the union of two disjoint planes.
+The rationality of cubic hypersurfaces in $\p^5$ often depends on the fact that they contain an OADP surface, irreducible or reducible.
+Indeed in this case (see \cite[Sect.
+5]{Russo} for an extended discussion of the details), the cubic hypersurface is birational to the symmetric product of an irreducible OADP surface or to the ordinary product of two distinct irreducible components of an OADP surface, whose {\it secant join} fills the whole space.
+Examples of surfaces with one apparent double point are: smooth quintic del Pezzo surfaces; smooth quartic rational normal scrolls and more generally small varieties whose secant variety (or {\it join}) fills the whole space; the union of two disjoint planes.
+A generalization of OADP surfaces has been considered recently in \cite{RS}, providing a new geometric insight to rationality of cubic fourfolds.

 There are two types of smooth quartic rational normal scroll surfaces: $S(2,2)$, projectively generated by two conics in skew planes and isomorphic to $\mathbb F_0=\p^1\times\p^1$, and $S(1,3)$, projectively generated by a line and a twisted cubic and isomorphic to $\mathbb F_2$.
 The first type is the most general one and it depends on 29 parameters while the second type depends on 28 parameters.
-The application of Proposition \ref{verme} to a smooth quartic rational normal scroll yields the following result, which is easy and quite well known.
+The application of Proposition \ref{verme} to a smooth quartic rational normal scroll yields the following result, which is quite well known.

 \begin{Proposition} Let $T\subset\p^5$ be a smooth quartic rational normal scroll and let $\psi:\p^5\map\p^5$ be the rational map defined by the linear system $|H^0(\I_T(2))|$.
 Then: